andreaskaempf/adventofcode2022/README.md

   tail), for part 2 there are 10.
 After the simulation, report the number of positions the tail has covered. (*easy*)

+* **Day 10** (Go): Simulate accumulator register during a series of given ADD or NOOP instructions, and report the accumulator values during selected clock cycles (Part 1).
+For part 2, simulate drawing of pixels on a screen, using the sequence of acculator values, and report the eight letters that appear. (*medium*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go